Ahelsamahy/AFP1_MNIST/Functional specification.md

 | Button        | B1  | Numbers      | 0.1 | User can choose numbers             |
 | Button        | B2  | Numbers      | 0.1 | submit all user's result            |
 | Profile       | PR1 | input times  | 0.1 | User view their date entry times    |

+# 9. Use Cases

+## User:
+- Able to choose input.
+- Able to see their score.
+- Able to skip to next image or number if they can't understand current one.